MalayShikharSoni/EmployeeManagementSystem/README.md

 **Login Credentials**

+Following are sample credentials for previewing how the website functions:

 | Role     | Email               | Password | Notes                                 |
 |----------|-------------------|----------|---------------------------------------|
 | Admin    | admin@me.com      | 123      | Can create, assign, and monitor tasks |